 Tip #2: Scrape in flexion and extension

 Additionally, try scraping with your muscles in flexion and extension.
 As an example, when scraping your calves, do it with your toes pointed away from you, and your toes pulled towards you.
 Your calf muscle is shortened and lengthened in each of these positions.
 Try scraping your calf in each of these positions and feel the difference.
-To see this in action, check out Sidekick University within the Sidekick App.
+To see this in action, check out the Sidekick Learning Lab.

 Tip #3: More pain doesn’t lead to more gain!